joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

-## HTML for beginners
+# HTML for beginners

 HTML is a markup language for defining websites.
 It stands for HYPER TEXT MARKUP LANGUAGE and is what defines the structure of every website.
-For example, html can define links, paragraphs, divisions, articles, sections etc.
+For example, HTML can define links, paragraphs, divisions, articles, sections etc.

 A HTML element is defined by a start tag, some content, and an end tag:

 ```html
 <tagname> Content goes here... </tagname>
 ```

 The HTML element is everything from the start tag to the end tag:

 ```html
 <h1>My First Heading</h1>
 ```

 ```html
 <p>My first paragraph.</p>
 ```